ghiggi/gpm_api/docs/source/00_introduction.rst

 ~~~~~~~~~~~~~~~~~~~

 The TRMM/GPM-CloudSat Coincidence dataset collects satellite acquisitions (intersections) occurring
-within a small time window between the TRMM/GPM-Core satellites and the 94-GHz (W-band) CloudSat Profiling Radar (CPR).
+within a small time window between the TRMM/GPM-CO satellites and the 94-GHz (W-band) CloudSat Profiling Radar (CPR).

 These coincidences yield combined dual/triple-frequency radar profiles, incluuding W-band from CPR and:

--  the Ku/Ka-band from GPM DPR along with data from the 13-channel (10-183 GHz) GMI radiometer.
+-  the GPM DPR Ku/Ka-band reflectivites along with the brightness temperatures from the 13-channel (10-183 GHz) GMI radiometer.
--  the Ku-band from TRMM PR along with data from the 9-channel (10-89 GHz) TMI radiometer.
+-  the TRMM PR Ku-band reflecitvity along with the brightness temperatures from the 9-channel (10-89 GHz) TMI radiometer.

 Additionally, the dataset also includes collocated thermal and near-infrared measurements from the
 `Moderate Imaging Spectroradiometer (MODIS) <https://aqua.nasa.gov/modis>`_ imager